rototor/pdfbox-graphics2d/README.md

 ## Changes

+Version 0.30 (to be released):
+- Clip invalid miter limit values [#29](https://github.com/rototor/pdfbox-graphics2d/issues/29).
+  Thanks to @kiwiwings for reporting this.
+- Added a new module for extended-tests.
+This module will contains tests with 3rdparty library which by themself depend on pdfbox-graphics2d.
+It also now contains a new class DebugCodeGeneratingGraphics2d (by @kiwiwings) which helps creating isolated testcases.

 Version 0.29:
 - Fix a bug where the AlphaComposite alpha value would be mixed with a color alpha value when drawing images.
 When setting a transparent color this had resulted in a invisible image.
 Thanks to @kiwiwings